devodita/MPPI-MPC-Controllers/README.md

 ## Acknowledgements
 This repository is a compilation work for enthusiasts like myself who are exploring controllers.
 The contents have been sourced from various references, including:
 - Official implementations of **CasADi_Python**.
+- **Mark Misin**'s implementations and contributions to control systems.
 - **ROS 2 Navigation Systems**.

 Special thanks to the open-source community and my seniors who guided me in this process.